choi-soyeon/choi-soyeon.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a PhD student in the Psychology Department at the University of Michigan.<br/>
+I am a PhD student in the Psychology Department at the University of Michigan.<br/>
-You can see my CV [here](https://choi-soyeon.github.io/files/CV_Choi.pdf).
+You can see my CV [here](https://choi-soyeon.github.io/files/CV_Soyeon Choi_web.pdf).

 Research
 ------
-My research focuses on the processes through which environmental features (e.g., infectious disease, resource availability, unpredictability) influence human motivation and behavior.
+My research focuses on the processes through which ecological features (e.g., pathogen prevalence, resource availability, unpredictability) influence human motivation and well-being.

 Key Competencies